kerneis/kerneis.github.io/content/posts/local_attestation/index.md

 [Fobnail](https://fobnail.3mdeb.com/) is a research project by [3mdeb](https://3mdeb.com/) to implement a USB token performing remote attestation.
 They want to use [CHARRA](https://github.com/Fraunhofer-SIT/charra) for the remote attestation, but the project is still in a very early stage.
-Their milestones do not explain precisely how the plan to encapsulate CHARRA (CoAP) over USB.
+Their milestones do not explain precisely how they plan to encapsulate CHARRA (CoAP) over USB.[^fobnail] You can watch [their talk at the latest Trenchboot summit](https://www.youtube.com/watch?v=xZoCtNV8Qs0&t=3660s), with a discussion at the end about replacing CHARRA with a minimalistic protocol over NFC, USB or BLE.

-You can watch [their talk at the latest Trenchboot summit](https://www.youtube.com/watch?v=xZoCtNV8Qs0&t=3660s), with a discussion at the end about replacing CHARRA with a minimalistic protocol over NFC, USB or BLE.
+[^fobnail]: Update: the developpers told me that they assume IP communication and expect to use a USB network device on top of which they will run an IP stack in Fobnail.

 ## Next steps

 I think the CoAP protocol defined in [draft-ietf-rats-reference-interaction-model](https://datatracker.ietf.org/doc/html/draft-ietf-rats-reference-interaction-models#appendix-A) is a good stepping stone for this work.
 As explained above, it could be implemented either by encapsulating CoAP directly over BLE, or by running a 6LoWPAN IPv6 stack.
 It is not entirely clear which approach is preferable here, and it would be worthwhile to experiment with both.
-It may be less hassle and lower overhead to implement a self-contained solution using encapsulation than trying to bring-up a 6LoWPAN daemon in initramfs, but relying on existing standards has the benefit of exercising them in the field, and making them easier to re-use for the next application we come up with.
+It may be less hassle and lower overhead to implement a self-contained solution using encapsulation than trying to bring up a 6LoWPAN daemon in initramfs, but relying on existing standards has the benefit of exercising them in the field, and making them easier to re-use for the next application we come up with.

 Once we get a basic prototype working, a lot of thought needs to be given to the provisioning and attestation UI.